superlinked/VectorHub/docs/articles/semantic_search_news.md

 ![musk twitter recency](../assets/use_cases/semantic_search_news/musk_twitter_recency.png)

 ## In sum...
-Superlinked Spaces lets you embed your dataset smartly, attribute by attribute - so that you can optimize your retrieval, prioritizing recency and textSimilarity as desired.
+Superlinked Spaces lets you embed your dataset smartly, attribute by attribute - so that you can optimize your retrieval, prioritizing recency and textSimilarity as required.
 We even enable you to dedicate a separate Space to each attribute you want to be able to weight.. - in our case, `description_weight` and `headline_weight`.

+Your turn now.
+Experiment with the notebook [here](https://github.com/superlinked/superlinked/blob/main/notebook/semantic_search_news.ipynb).